 There are six active rainfall gauges available to estimate the NMMA rainfall (Figure 3-4).
-Three stations are part of the ALERT Storm Watch System, Nipomo East (728), Nipomo South (730), and Oceano (795).
-One station is a California Irrigation Management Information System (CIMIS station), CIMIS (202).
-The other three stations are active volunteer gauges and include Mehlschau (38), and Nipomo CDF (151.1).
+Three gauges are part of the ALERT Storm Watch System, Nipomo East (728), Nipomo South (730), and Oceano (795).
+One gauge is a California Irrigation Management Information System (CIMIS station), CIMIS (202).
+The other two gauges are active volunteer gauges and include Mehlschau (38), and Nipomo CDF (151.1).
 The data are collected by the County of San Luis Obispo Department of Public Works (SLO DPW) and CIMIS.
 The TG obtains these data by filing a data request with County Public Works at the beginning of the calendar year for the rainfall data from the preceding year.
 SLO DPW staff collects volunteer gauge data once each year in the month of July for the previous year, July through June.
 Rainfall data are often compiled on a water year basis.
 A water year typically begins October 1st and ends September 30st of the following year, and the year referenced is that of September (i.e., WY2003 is defined as October 1, 2002, through September 30, 2003).
-For the volunteer gauges, data collected from July 2010 to December 2010 is unavailable until July 2011, when County staff collects and compiles the rainfall data.
+For the volunteer gauges, data collected from July 2012 to December 2012 is unavailable until July 2013, when County staff collects and compiles the rainfall data.

-The WY2010 rainfall totals are approximately 130 percent of the long-term average (Table 3-1).
-The next water year ending September 30th, 2011, will be likely greater than the long-term average.
-Reference evapotranspiration for calendar year 2010 is 41.7 inches, as compared to 43.5 inches in calendar year 2009.
+The WY 2013 rainfall totals are approximately 45 percent of the long-term average (Table 3-1).
+Reference evapotranspiration for WY 2013 is 43.3 inches; as compared to 44.2 inches in WY 2012 (see Section 2.2).